[updated & expanded 7/21/23; originally posted on 12/20/09.]

 This is one of the writings of “the early Christian fathers” that I especially liked.
 It’s big on unity!

-The Didache also has a “way of death” list that is similar to Paul’s who-does-not-go-to-heaven list in Galatians 5.
+The Didache also has “the way of death” list that is similar to Paul’s “will not inherit the Kingdom” list in Galatians 5.

 I also include their 2-day fasting standard to challenge especially myself, again.

-Good stuff here.
-The The Didache didn’t make the canon, the cut to be in the Bible, but it clearly deserves a careful look.
+Though The Didache didn’t make the canon, the cut to be in the Bible, it clearly deserves a careful look.

 Question: “What is the Didache?”